Did you know that you can customize the information that's shown in your Mailbox and also control the way information is displayed?

 • choose different columns to show in your Mailbox.

-• use Tags to organize messages into your own custom filters.
+• use Pinned filters to organize messages into your own custom filters/folders.

 • change the way the information is arranged on screen.